ztuowen/PelePhysics/Docs/cvode/source/CvodeInPP.rst

 Note that only the CV reactor model described above can be validated, since as we discussed before, the CVH reactor model is an abstraction needed for our Low-Mach PeleLM chemistry integration.
-Also, to have a real CV reactor, the external source terms on the energy and species in `PelePhysics` have been set to 0 (see :ref:`sec:subsDiffReacts`).
+Also, to have a real CV reactor, the external source terms for the energy and species equations in `PelePhysics` have been set to 0 (see :ref:`sec:subsDiffReacts`).

 The parameters chosen to initialize the simulation in both CANTERA and `PelePhysics` are described in Table :numref:`tab:ReactEvalCVODE`.
-Two sets of runs are performed, with two mechanisms available in `PelePhysics`.
+The kinetic mechanism used for hydrogen combustion is available in `PelePhysics`.
-Note that small sub-steps are taken until the final time is reached, but CVODE's internal machinery can subdivides the :math:`dt` even further.
+Note that small sub-steps are explicitly taken until the final time is reached, but CVODE's internal machinery can subdivides the :math:`dt` even further.
 For the purpose of validation, the direct dense solver of CVODE is selected in `PelePhysics` (see section :ref:`sec:subsPPOptions`).